-Sunday 28th November 2021 was the last Campbell’s Ceilidh of 2021, with no plans to reinstate it.
+Sunday 28th November 2021 was the last Campbell’s Ceilidh, with no plans to reinstate it.
 It’s been a wonderful feast of offerings from friends far and near.
 Thank you all so much for helping make it happen.

-Should Mairi be guided to reinstate the ceilidh in 2022, make sure you’re on the CC mailing list for updates.
+Should Mairi ever be guided to reinstate the ceilidh, make sure you’re on Mairi’s mailing list for updates.

 A place for family, friends and fans, where we share what we have and it’s appreciated.
 A new kind of place that holds the time-tested framework of a ceilidh from Mairi Campbell’s living room to yours.